llxxbb/Nature-Demo/doc/order-generate.md

 **You need not to give an id to `Order`, because it will becomes to Nature's `Instance`**. an `Instance` would have it's own id.

+There is no struct defined for `OrderState`, it is only defined as a `meta` and the `meta` hold its whole states, it does not need to have a body to contain any other things.

 ## Commit an `Order` to Nature

 In project Nature-Demo we create an `Order` which include a phone and two battery.